 An intensive course for pre-medical students and future chemists.
-First semester includes chemical equations and calculations, energetics, and bonding theory with examples from inorganic chemistry.
+First semester includes chemical equations and calculations, energetics and bonding theory with examples from inorganic chemistry.
 The second emphasizes equilibrium and solution chemistry including kinetics and electrochemistry.
-(3 one-hour lectures, 3 hours of laboratory.
-Prereq.: High school chemistry, Math Placement Group III.
-115, Fall; 116, Spring)
+Many topics are presented from an historical approach and bring in discussion regarding technologies and values resulting from science, with recognition of current events or concerns.
+(Three one-hour lectures, three hours of laboratory.
+Prereq.: High school chemistry, Math Placement Group III)